FOSSILGUY.COM

 3. Matoaka Beach Cabins

 Matoaka Beach Cabins is a rustic camping and cabin area pearched right on top of the southern part of the Calvert Cliffs.
 You can hear the waves crash when you sleep!
-It is family owned, as the former owners children now run the property.
 Matoaka is open year round for day fossil collecting and open from spring through fall for camping and cabin rental.

 • Choptank Formation is exposed.